okl/danger-date-expr/README.md

 A Clojure library for working with date-expressions.

-Functionality provided:
+General functionality provided:

+ * Given a date-expr pattern-string and an optional timezone, produce a date-expr!
- * Given a date-expression and a timestamp, compute the formatted date-expr string
+ * Given a date-expr and a timestamp, compute the formatted date
- * Given a date-expression and a formatted date-expr string, compute the timestamp that the date-expression represents
+ * Given a date-expr and a formatted date, parse the formatted date to back-compute the timestamp
- * Given a date-expression, a start time, and a stop time, compute all the formatted date-expr strings in between start and stop time (spaced apart by the finest granularity of time-period in the date expression)
+ * Given a date-expr, a start time, and a stop time, compute all the formatted dates in between start and stop time (spaced apart by the finest granularity of time-period in the date expr)

+Functionality around timezones:

+ * Given a date-expr pattern-string, determine if it has any timezone conversion-specs in it
+ * Given a date-expr pattern-string (that you know has a timezone in it) and a formatted date, compute the timezone of the formatted date

 Notes:

  * Precisions are down to the nearest second.
- * Formats are in UTC.
+ * Date-expr timezone defaults to UTC if unspecified
  * Accepted timestamp formats are:
     * java.lang.Long, representing seconds since the Unix epoch
     * EpochTime, defined inside this library
     * org.joda.time.DateTime
+ * Accepted timezone formats are:
+    * nil (will be interpreted as utc)
+    * org.joda.time.DateTimeZone
+    * java.util.TimeZone
+    * long form of timezone id, e.g. "America/Los_Angeles"
+    * hours and minutes offset from UTC, e.g. "-0800" or "+0530"

 ## Usage